-Each CJC panel to hear a case is comprised of five (5) voting panelists: two (2) faculty members, one (1) administrator, and two (2) students.
-The CJC Panel is supported by the student conduct administrator (typically the director of student conduct) who will serve as convener/observer.

-The student conduct administrator will be present at the CJC meeting but will not be a voting member of the CJC.
+Each CJC panel convened to adjudicate a case is comprised of five (5) voting panelists: two (2) faculty members, one (1) administrator, and two (2) students.
+The CJC Panel is supported by the student conduct administrator (the Senior Associate Dean of Student Life or designee) who will be present to facilitate the process.
+They are not a voting member of the CJC.

-The student conduct administrator will be available to meet with all involved parties prior to the hearing, be present during the hearing to serve as a resource for the CJC on issues of policy and procedure, and to see that policy and procedure are appropriately followed throughout the hearing.
+The student conduct administrator will be available to meet with all involved parties prior to the adjudication, be present during the adjudication to serve as a resource for the CJC on issues of policy and procedure, and to see that policies and procedures are appropriately followed throughout the adjudication meeting.

 1. Initiation of Allegations